How Many Grams of Sugar in a Teaspoon in 2026?

 What Exactly is a Teaspoon in Grams?

-The conversion from volume to weight for sugar isn’t a simple 1:1 ratio.
-It depends on the sugar’s density.
+When we talk about a teaspoon, we’re generally referring to a standard metric teaspoon.
+In many European countries, including the UK, this is defined as 5 millilitres (ml) in volume.
+This is crucial because we’re converting a volume measurement (ml) into a weight measurement (grams).
+The conversion from volume to weight for sugar isn’t a simple 1:1 ratio; it depends on the sugar’s density.
 For standard granulated white sugar, the widely accepted conversion is that 1 teaspoon (5ml) holds approximately 4 grams of sugar.
-This is the figure you’ll most commonly encounter on UK and EU food packaging and in dietary guidelines.
+This is the figure you’ll most commonly encounter on UK and EU food packaging and in dietary guidelines as of April 2026.
+However, it’s important to acknowledge that this is an approximation.
+If you were to meticulously weigh sugar packed into a teaspoon, you might find slight variations.
+For instance, a heaped teaspoon will naturally contain more than a level teaspoon.

 Sugar Types and Their Gram Weight Per Teaspoon

-As I’ve learned through countless baking experiments, not all sugars behave the same.
+As research indicates, not all sugars behave the same.
 This is where the 4-gram rule gets a little more nuanced.
+Here’s a general breakdown of common sugar types and their approximate gram weight per level teaspoon, based on data available as of April 2026:

 - Granulated White Sugar: Around 4 grams.
 This is your benchmark.